 In the early to mid-2000s, legislation and regulations were established to reinforce sustainability and combat increasing problematic energy consumption.
 That’s how the three terms listed above came into prominence, as these measurements are how cool roofing is determined.

-Let’s dive deeper into the meaning of each.
+Let’s dive deeper into the meaning of each one.

 Solar Reflectance: Definition & Uses